Back

 Around 18 months, toddlers undergo rapid developmental changes.
 This period is marked by an increased sense of independence, as they learn new skills like walking, climbing, and speaking.
 With these newfound abilities, they may be more inclined to explore, sometimes resisting sleep in favor of their growing curiosity.
 This drive for independence is healthy but can interfere with their ability to settle down at bedtime.

 For many toddlers, the 18-month mark coincides with the arrival of their molars, which can cause significant discomfort.
 Teething pain often peaks in the evening or early morning, potentially disrupting sleep as they wake up needing comfort.
-Parents might notice increased restlessness or crying at night as their child deals with this discomfort.
+Parents might notice increased 18 month sleep regression cry it out behavior at night as their child copes with this discomfort

 Many toddlers around this age begin transitioning from two naps to one, which can temporarily affect their sleep rhythm.
 If naps are too short or skipped, overtiredness can set in, making it even harder for toddlers to sleep soundly through the night.
 This transition period is a natural part of growing up but can be challenging to manage.